elkingarcia11/indicator-calculator/README.md

 # Technical Indicators Calculator Module

 A Python module for calculating various technical indicators on financial market data, with support for both batch processing and real-time single-tick calculations.
+Features advanced support for different asset types including stocks, crypto, and options trading.

 ## Features